apache/parquet-format/CONTRIBUTING.md

    implementations decide to do releases).

-For forward compatible changes which have a high chance of performance regression for older readers and forward incompatible changes implementations should clearly document the compatibility issues and should consider logging a warning when such a feature is used.
+For forward compatible changes which have a high chance of performance regression for older readers and forward incompatible changes, implementations should clearly document the compatibility issues and should consider logging a warning when such a feature is used.
 Additionally, while it is up to maintainers of individual implementations to make the best decision to serve their